-More data about SDU can be found here: https://openanalytics.sdu.dk/
+More data about SDU can be found here: https://openanalytics.sdu.dk

-Population: Academic staff by position and gender 2016/2023 - SDU:
+Population: Academic staff by position and gender 2016/2024 - SDU

-VIP without research obligation is not included.
+(VIP without research obligations is not included)

-The graph above shows a total representation of women and men among all academic staff at SDU 2023 is 47%/53% - a stable trend for the past 7 years.
+The graph above shows academic staff by position and gender 2016/2024.
+Data from the dashboard shows a total representation of women and men among all academic staff at SDU 2024 is 49 % women / 51 % men - a stable trend for the past 8 years.
 Notably, there are slightly more female PhD students at SDU than male, and there is gender balance at the postdoc level.
 There is a steady gradual decline in female academics starting at the assistant professor level, with the biggest gender disparities existing at the full professor levels.
-It is notable, however, that this trend has improved significantly from 2016, as the 2023 data shows near gender balance both at the assistant professor and associate professor level.
+It is notable, however, that this trend has improved from 2016.